-This document will guide you through installing the Intel® USB Driver for Android* package, which will enable you to connect your Windows*-based machine to your Android* device that contains an Intel® Atom™ processor inside.
+This document will guide you through installing the Intel® Android* USB Driver package which will enable you to connect your Windows* based machine to your Android device that contains an Intel® Atom™ processor inside.

-Android Mobile device with the Intel Atom processor inside.
+Android Mobile device with the Intel Atom Processor inside except SoFIA

-A micro-USB to USB cable (the same cable used to charge the device)
+A micro-USB to USB cable (same cable used to charge device)

 Supported Host Operating Systems:

 Windows® 10 (32/64-bit)

 Windows 7 (32/64-bit)

 Android 4.0.x – Ice Cream Sandwich (ICS)

 Warning: Make sure you do not have your Android device connected to your computer during the installation process.